amystudentproject/amygg.github.io/README.md

 - Tasked with simple healthcare procedures in responding to medical situations and basic medical aid tasks to take care of patients.

 ## Projects
+## Pacific Northwest Plastic Drift Map

+Interactive website with oceanic map trends using complied data.
+It advocates for more responsible industry handling of plastic materials by showcasing & highlighting regional timeline differences in oceanic drift of plastics with accompanying visuals.Interactive website with oceanic map trends using complied data.
+It advocates for more responsible industry handling of plastic materials by showcasing & highlighting regional timeline differences in oceanic drift of plastics with accompanying visuals.

 ### Python Network Traffic Report Logger
 Basic program created for detailed filtering and logging of network traffic that isn't in a table, it is marked and logged.